Erudika/scoold/README.md

 **Scoold** is a Q&A and a knowledge sharing platform for teams.
 The project was created back in 2008, released in 2012 as social network for schools inspired by Stack Overflow.
 In 2017 it was refactored, repackaged and open-sourced.

-Scoold can run anywhere - Heroku, DigitalOcean, AWS, Azure or any VPS hosting provider.
-It's lightweight (~7000 LOC), the backend is handled by a separate service called [Para](https://github.com/Erudika/para).
+Scoold can be deployed anywhere - Heroku, DigitalOcean, AWS, Azure or any VPS hosting provider.
+It's lightweight, the backend is handled by a separate service called [Para](https://github.com/Erudika/para).
 All the heavy lifting is delegated to Para which can also be configured to store the data in any of the popular databases.
 This makes the Scoold code base easy to read and can be learned quickly, even by junior developers.